-Serves as Medical Office Coordinator and coordinates the day-to-day activities of the integrated Johns Hopkins Medicine Outpatient Parental Antimicrobial Therapy (OPAT) program to ensure a smoothly functioning office and exemplary patient relations.
+Coordinates the day-to-day activities of a multi-faceted medical/research and academic practice to ensure a smoothly functioning office and exemplary patient relations.
+Serves as medical office coordinator for the Johns Hopkins Gastroenterology Clinic.
 Resolves patient problems, third party issues (including insurance) and refers patients to appropriate resources as necessary.

-Offers friendly, courteous, and confidential assistance to patients to ensure that the patient has a positive experience while being treated by Johns Hopkins providers.
+Offers friendly, courteous, and confidential assistance to patients to ensure that the patient has a positive experience while visiting the Clinic.
 Maintains accurate and detailed information on each patient to facilitate a successful patient encounter.
 Uses automated systems to expedite patient scheduling, pre-registration, and check-in.
 Works with others in a team environment exhibiting professionalism and exemplary customer service skills.

 Works in coordination with the clinic staff to ensure accuracy, proper organization and advanced preparation of clinic visits.